4GMAT - GMAT Online Practice Test

 In data sufficiency problems that ask for the value of a quantity, the data given in the statement are sufficient only when it is possible to determine exactly one numerical value for the quantity.

-1. Triangle with sides a2, b2, c2 has an area of 140 sq cms.>
+1. Triangle with sides a2, b2, c2 has an area of 140 sq cms.

 2. Median AD to side BC is equal to altitude AE to side BC.

-Explanatory Answer
+Explanatory Answer | GMAT Geometry DS

-The question stem states that a, b, and c are the measures of the sides of a triangle.
-If a, b and c measure the sides of a triangle, and let us say 'a' is the longest side of the triangle, then
+If a, b, and c are the measures of the sides of a triangle, and if 'a' is the longest side of the triangle, then

 1. the triangle is acute angled if a2 < b2 + c2